mihai-dinu/node-sherry/README.md

 $ sherry upload|up [files...]
 ```

 The upload command will auto start the service if it's not already running.
-You can still specify the port where you want the service to run with the same `-p <port>` switch as for the `start` command.
+You can still specify the port where you want the service to run, with the same `-p <port>` switch as for the `start` command.

 After the files have been made available by the service, all the links to the files are copied to your clipboard and printed to `stdout`.

-> Wildcards are not supported yet for file names
+> Wildcards are not supported yet for file names.

 ### List available files
 ```
 $ sherry list|ls
 ```

-List all the files that were made available and their links
+List all the files that were made available and their links.

 ### Stop the service
 ```